The Cost Complexity Problem

 When your application routes to models across a dozen providers, building a unified cost tracking system from scratch is a significant engineering effort.
 Pricing changes frequently, new models launch weekly, and edge cases abound (cached tokens, batched requests, fine-tuned model multipliers).

-LiteLLM maintains a comprehensive pricing database that covers every supported model.
-After each request, it computes the exact cost based on the model, token counts, and current pricing, then returns it in the x-litellm-response-cost response header.
+NemoRouter maintains a comprehensive pricing database that covers every supported model across every supported provider.
+After each request, the gateway computes the exact cost based on the model, token counts, and current pricing, and reports that cost back on the response.

 The Credit System